hhd-dev/hhd/readme.md

 As we design Handheld Daemon to be enabled in more Deck style devices (e.g., HTPCs), these devices have different power requirements and processors (e.g., Intel), which are better managed with Power Profiles Daemon.
-It is the aim of the project to become a general Deck style session manager for anything gamescope related, with useful features for all devices.
+It is the aim of the Handheld Daemon project to become a general Deck style session manager for anything gamescope related, with useful features for all devices.

 In these cases, starting with 3.4, for devices that are not in the CPU/device whitelist (includes only AMD U series APUs and handhelds), Adjustor contains a general energy management plugin that allows for switching the PPD power profile from game mode.
-In addition, it supports sched_ext schedulers.
+In addition, it supports [sched_ext schedulers](#sched_ext).

 This means that for general devices, Handheld Daemon uses PPD, and for handhelds, Handheld Daemon becomes PPD.